Furniture Tip-Overs Lawsuit

 As seen above (“Noteworthy Tip-Over Lawsuits”), many families settle these lawsuits for millions of dollars.

 Experience and ethics.
-Morgan & Morgan is one of the largest consumer protection firms in the country, and we have never represented a large company: that’s why our motto is “For the People.”
+Our firm is one of the largest consumer protection firms in the country, and we have never represented a large company: that’s why our motto is “For the People.”

 With more than 300 lawyers and a support staff of over 1,500 people, we are one of the few with the resources to take on IKEA and other companies of its stature.
 To date, we have won more than $2 billion for clients.